 And although Dylan and I stayed together for nearly three years, lived in three countries together, and even discussed marriage and children, I always had a worrying thought lingering in the back of my mind: I don’t think Dylan is very nice to me.
 In fact… I think Dylan is really, really mean to me most of the time.

 I didn’t understand why I thought that: didn’t Dylan bring me flowers?
 Didn’t we have the same goals in life?
 Didn’t we laugh until our stomachs hurt?
+Didn’t he play romantic songs for me?
 Didn’t he tell me I’m beautiful?
 Didn’t he call me the love of his life?

 What is intermittent reinforcement?

 I’m not going to lie, I sometimes feel like a phony writing about dating and relationships, because in the grand scheme of things, I haven’t been in very many good ones.
-For most of my twenties, I was in relationships that always seemed so dramatic; these relationships were defined by very high highs (think travelling the world together, watching sunsets on foreign beaches) and very low lows (think being cheated on, or being ghosted after three months).
+For most of my twenties, I was in relationships that always seemed so dramatic; these relationships were defined by very high highs (think travelling the world together, watching sunsets on foreign beaches) and very low lows (think being cheated on, or being ghosted after three months, or pining for someone who didn’t treat me very well at all).

-And while I am not saying that I was an angel in past relationships, either, I do recognize that I dated a few men who used intermittent reinforcement, whether or not they understood what they were doing.
+While I now take accountability for my actions in those scenarios, I do recognize that I dated a few men who used intermittent reinforcement, whether or not they understood what they were doing.

 So what is intermittent reinforcement, and how could intermittent reinforcement be affecting your relationship?